Lezalith/RenPy-Discord-Presence/README.md

 # Basic Rich Presence Elements
 There are many things that can be shown inside Rich Presence.
 Below is a screenshot of a couple elements of Rich Presence highlighted, with their **property name** equivalent below.
 All the **property names** are listed below the screenshot with a short example using `discord.update`.

-In the preview project, dictionary with all the properties for this example is stored in the `rich_presence.first_example` variable.
+In the preview project, dictionary with all the properties for this example is stored in the `discord.first_example` variable and `discord.main_menu_state` is redirected to it.

 ![first_presence_example](https://user-images.githubusercontent.com/56970124/194740336-aeeeafa1-9f9a-49a0-a598-f539761044e6.png)